lnferris/ocean_data_tools/paper/paper.md

-format it into an easily-manipulable data structures. ``ocean_data_tools`` solves this problem by allowing the user to transform common oceanographic data sources into uniform structs, call general functions on these structs, easily perform custom calculations, and make graphics.
+format it into an easily-manipulable data structures. ``ocean_data_tools`` solves this problem by allowing the user to transform common oceanographic data sources into uniform structs, call general functions on these structs, perform custom calculations, and make graphics.

 # Features